Trinity (nuclear test)

-Trinity was the code name of the first detonation of a nuclear weapon.
-It was conducted by the United States Army at 5:29 a.m. on July 16, 1945, as part of the Manhattan Project.
-The test was conducted in the Jornada del Muerto desert about 35 mi southeast of Socorro, New Mexico, on what was then the Alamogordo Bombing and Gunnery Range, now part of White Sands Missile Range.
-The only structures originally in the vicinity were the McDonald Ranch House and its ancillary buildings, which scientists used as a laboratory for testing bomb components.
-A base camp was constructed, and there were 425 people present on the weekend of the test.
+Planned and directed by Kenneth Bainbridge, the test was conducted in the Jornada del Muerto desert about 35 mi southeast of Socorro, New Mexico, on what was the Alamogordo Bombing and Gunnery Range, but was renamed the White Sands Proving Ground just before the test.
+The only structures originally in the immediate vicinity were the McDonald Ranch House and its ancillary buildings, which scientists used as a laboratory for testing bomb components.